Strength training is one of the most important forms of exercise – and possibly the most misunderstood…

 As nice as these images may seem to some people, strength training needs to be understood as a vital part of every individuals training and lifestyle, to stay healthy and maximise your quality of life.

-Now its over to you.
+Now it’s over to you.
 Good luck!

 If you would like to start strength training, try our our Personal Training or Semi-Private Personal Training sessions.